schlothauer-wauer/jsoncodegen/README.md

 # before a release is build the tests are executed - skip not possible
 gradle buildRelease

-# builds release and copy atifacts to docker image dir as preparation for the image build
+# builds release and copy artifacts to docker image dir as preparation for the image build
 gradle copyReleaseToDockerImage

 # run program without any arguments from project